 GBM takes a holistic approach to development by focusing on environmental justice, conservation, community development, and capacity building.
 Professor Wangari Maathai established the organization under the auspices of the National Council of Women of Kenya; she strongly supported Environmental Justice.

-Before the Green Belt Movements' founding, specifically during the 1970s, Kenya had a restricted political opportunity structure because the government at the time was very politically repressive.
+Before the Green Belt Movement's founding, specifically during the 1970s, Kenya had a restricted political opportunity structure because the government was politically repressive.
 The Kenyan government was dominated by men and their patriarchal and repressive views, which created many issues for women.
 Many Kenyan women struggled with feeding their families and accessing natural resources (water, wood).
-Moreover, the women had no form of legal protection or say regarding politics in Kenya.
+Moreover, the women had no legal protection or say regarding politics in Kenya.

 Women were so repressed and treated so poorly that they weren't allowed to be in government or sit in on political meetings.
-Eventually, changes within Kenya and its government occurred.
-The Green Belt Movement played an essential role in changing how women were treated, excluded from, and used in Kenya.
-The framing of the Green Belt Movement as a non-threatening environmental conservation effort enormously impacted the government and communities during a time when many other forms of activism were seen as threats to the government.
+Eventually, changes occurred within Kenya and its government.
+The Green Belt Movement changed how women were treated, excluded from, and used in Kenya.
+The framing of the Green Belt Movement as a non-threatening environmental conservation effort enormously impacted the government and communities when many other forms of activism were seen as threats to the government.
 However, by encouraging women to question their place and challenge social and political institutions that keep women compliant, the Green Belt Movement was eventually founded officially.

 According to an annual report, ‘‘the mission of GBM is to mobilize community consciousness for self-determination, justice, equity, reduction of poverty, and environmental conservation, using trees as the entry point.’’
 The Green Belt Movement also aims to organize women in rural Kenya to plant trees, combat deforestation, restore their main sources of fuel for cooking, generate income, and stop soil erosion.
 Maathai incorporated advocacy and empowerment for women, eco-tourism, and overall economic development into the Green Belt Movement.